 Why Does Everybody Mumble?

 If you have a loved one with hearing loss, this article is probably familiar.

+of hearing problems can be solved with

+hearing aids

 The following is an abbreviated adaptation of an article by Susan Seliger: "The New York Times".